BrandonInvictus/BrandonInvictus/README.md

 *   🤝  I'm open to collaborating on Any military or AI projects
 *   ⚡  I am a Vampire

 > Never.
 I don’t ever give up.
 I’d have to be dead or completely incapacitated.
-For my part, I will never give up, and I mean never
+For my part, I will never give up, and I mean never.

 <hr>